nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 2. Download the latest `frienddex.jar` from [here](https://github.com/AY2021S2-CS2103T-W14-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your FriendDex.
+3. Copy the file to the folder you want to use as the _home folder_ for FriendDex.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.
 Once the GUI finishes loading, you are ready to start using FriendDex.<br>
    ![Ui](images/Ui.png)